-Treatment goals for patient with chronic bronchitis (CB) include: 1) reducing the overproduction of mucus; 2) decreasing mucus hypersecretion by reducing inflammation; 3) facilitating elimination of mucus by increasing ciliary transport; 4) decreasing mucus viscosity and 5) facilitating cough mechanisms.
+Treatment goals for patient with chronic bronchitis (CB) include: 1) reducing the overproduction of mucus; 2) decreasing mucus hypersecretion by reducing inflammation; 3) facilitating elimination of mucus by increasing ciliary transport; 4) decreasing mucus viscosity; and 5) facilitating cough mechanisms.
 Smoking cessation can improve cough by improving mucociliary function and decreasing goblet cell hyperplasia.
-(332) Smoking cessation may decrease airway injury by limiting immune mechanisms that cause persistent inflammation and abnormal epithelial cell gene expression.
-(333)
+(937) Smoking cessation may decrease airway injury by limiting immune mechanisms that cause persistent inflammation and abnormal epithelial cell gene expression.
+(938)

-Mucus clearance treatments that promote mechanical movement through the airway such as oscillating positive expiratory pressure therapy may improve mucus mobilization.
-(334) The use of nebulized hypertonic saline for copious mucus has been used in obstructive lung disease and cystic fibrosis with beneficial effects.
-However, in patients with COPD, current studies are limited, and results are inconsistent (335-339)
+Mucus clearance treatments that promote mechanical movement through the airway such as oscillating positive expiratory pressure (OPEP) therapy may improve mucus mobilization, symptoms and quality of life in people with COPD who produce sputum daily or most days.
+(939,940) The use of nebulized hypertonic saline for copious mucus has been used in obstructive lung disease and cystic fibrosis with beneficial effects.
+However, in patients with COPD, current studies are limited, and results are inconsistent (941-945)

-Long-acting muscarinic antagonists, predominantly tiotropium and aclidinium, can improve sputum production and decrease cough in patients with moderate to severe COPD.(340-343) Triple therapy with dual long acting bronchodilators combined with inhaled steroids may be effective in reducing exacerbations and improving lung function and quality of life regardless of the presence of mucus hypersecretion.
+Long-acting muscarinic antagonists, predominantly tiotropium and aclidinium, can improve sputum production and decrease cough in patients with moderate to severe COPD.
+(946-949) Triple therapy with dual long acting bronchodilators combined with inhaled steroids may be effective in reducing exacerbations and improving lung function and quality of life regardless of the presence of mucus hypersecretion.

 Use of mucolytics was associated with a reduction of 0.03 exacerbations per participant per month compared with placebo, that is, about 0.36 per year, or one exacerbation every three years.
 Very high heterogeneity was noted for this outcome, so results need to be interpreted with caution.
-(220) Nevertheless, in participants with chronic bronchitis or COPD, we are moderately confident that treatment with mucolytics may produce a small reduction in acute exacerbations and a small effect on overall quality of life.
-(220) Recombinant human DNase has similarly shown lack of benefit in mucopurulent patients with COPD.
-(344,345) New classes of mucolytics agents are being developed.
-(346) In a small double-blind placebo-controlled study, patients randomized to receive a CFTR potentiator icenticaftor had improvements in FEV1 and sputum bacterial colonization compared to placebo.
-(347) New bronchoscopic interventions have been proposed to reduce mucus hypersecretion by eliminating airway goblet cell hyperplasia and submucosal glands.
+(881) Nevertheless, in participants with chronic bronchitis or COPD, we are moderately confident that treatment with mucolytics may produce a small reduction in acute exacerbations and a small effect on overall quality of life.
+(881) Recombinant human DNase has similarly shown lack of benefit in mucopurulent patients with COPD.
+(950,951) New classes of mucolytics agents are being developed.
+(952) In a small double-blind placebo-controlled study, patients randomized to receive a CFTR potentiator icenticaftor had improvements in FEV1 and sputum bacterial colonization compared to placebo.
+(953) New bronchoscopic interventions have been proposed to reduce mucus hypersecretion by eliminating airway goblet cell hyperplasia and submucosal glands.
 Liquid nitrogen metered cryospray, rheoplasty, and targeted lung denervation are currently under evaluation.
-(348-351)
+(954-957)